Kong/aws-workshops/aws-modernization-with-konnect/content/introduction/solution/_index.en.md

 +++
-title = "What is Kong?"
-weight = 13
+title = "What is Kong Konnect?" weight = 13
 +++

-Kong Gateway is Kong’s API gateway with enterprise functionality.
-As part of Kong Konnect, the gateway brokers an organization’s information across all services by allowing customers to manage the full lifecycle of services and APIs.
-On top of that, it enables users to simplify the management of APIs and microservices across hybrid-cloud and multi-cloud deployments.
+Konnect is an API lifecycle management platform designed from the ground up for the cloud native era and delivered as a service.
+This platform lets you build modern applications better, faster, and more securely.
+The management plane is hosted in the cloud by Kong, while the runtime engine, Kong Gateway — Kong’s lightweight, fast, and flexible API gateway — is managed by you within your preferred network environment.

-Kong Gateway is designed to run on decentralized architectures, leveraging workflow automation and modern GitOps practices.
-With Kong Gateway, users can:
+Kong Konnect is designed to run on decentralized architectures, leveraging workflow automation and modern GitOps practices.
+With Kong Konnect, users can:

-* Decentralize applications/services and transition to microservices
-* Create a thriving API developer ecosystem
-* Proactively identify API-related anomalies and threats
-* Secure and govern APIs/services, and improve API visibility across the entire organization
+* Offering a single management plane to deploy and manage your APIs and microservices in any environment: cloud, on-premises, Kubernetes, and virtual machines.
+* Instantly applying authentication, API security, and traffic control policies consistently across all your services using powerful enterprise and community plugins.
+* Providing a real-time, centralized view of all your services.
+Monitor golden signals such as error rate and latency for each service and route to gain deep insights into your API products.

-Kong Gateway is a combination of several features and modules built on top of the open-sourced Kong Gateway, as shown in the diagram and described in the next section, Kong Gateway Enterprise Features.
+Kong Konnect is a combination of several features and modules, as shown in the diagram and described in the next section, Kong Konnect Enterprise Features.

 ![introduction](/images/introduction.png)

-## Kong Gateway Enterprise Features
+## Kong Konnect Enterprise Features
 Kong Gateway Enterprise features are described in this section, including modules and plugins that extend and enhance the functionality of the Kong Konnect platform.

-### Kong Gateway (OSS)
-Kong Gateway (OSS) is a lightweight, fast, and flexible cloud-native API gateway.
-It’s easy to download, install, and configure to get up and running once you know the basics.
-The gateway runs in front of any RESTful API and is extended through modules and plugins which provide extra functionality beyond the core platform.

-### Kong Admin API
-Kong Admin API provides a RESTful interface for administration and configuration of Services, Routes, Plugins, and Consumers.
-All of the tasks you perform in the Kong Manager can be automated using the Kong Admin API.
-For more information, see Kong Admin API.
+### Service Hub
+Service Hub makes internal APIs discoverable, consumable, and reusable for internal development teams.
+Catalog all your services through the Service Hub to create a single source of truth for your organization’s service inventory.
+By leveraging Service Hub, your application developers can search, discover, and consume existing services to accelerate their time-to-market, while enabling a more consistent end-user experience across the organization’s applications.

+### Runtime Manager
+Runtime Manager empowers your teams to securely collaborate and manage their own set of runtimes and services without the risk of impacting other teams and projects.
+Runtime Manager instantly provisions hosted Kong Gateway control planes and supports securely attaching Kong Gateway data planes from your cloud or hybrid environments.

+Through the Runtime Manager, increase the security of your APIs with out-of-the-box enterprise and community plugins, including OpenID Connect, Open Policy Agent, Mutual TLS, and more.

-### Kong Developer Portal
+### Dev Portal
-Kong Developer Portal (Kong Dev Portal) is used to onboard new developers and to generate API documentation, create custom pages, manage API versions, and secure developer access.
-For more information, see Kong Developer Portal.
+Streamline developer onboarding with the Dev Portal, which offers a self-service developer experience to discover, register, and consume published services from your Service Hub catalog.
+This customizable experience can be used to match your own unique branding and highlights the documentation and interactive API specifications of your services.
+Enable application registration to automatically secure your APIs with a variety of authorization providers.

-### Kubernetes Ingress Controller
+### Analytics
-Kong for Kubernetes Enterprise (K4K8S) is a Kubernetes Ingress Controller.
-A Kubernetes Ingress Controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
-The intent of an Ingress Controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.
-For more information, see Kong for Kubernetes.
+Use Analytics to gain deep insights into service, route, and application usage and health monitoring data.
+Keep your finger on the pulse of the health of your API products with custom reports and contextual dashboards.
+In addition, you can enhance the native monitoring and analytics capabilities with Kong Gateway plugins that enable streaming monitoring metrics to third-party analytics providers, such as Datadog and Prometheus.

-### Kong Manager
+### Teams
-Kong Manager is the Graphical User Interface (GUI) for Kong Gateway Enterprise.
-It uses the Kong Admin API under the hood to administer and control Kong Gateway (OSS).
-Use Kong Manager to organize teams, adjust policies, and monitor performance with just a few clicks.
-Group your teams, services, plugins, consumer management, and more exactly how you want them.
-Create new routes and services, activate or deactivate plugins in seconds.
-For more information, see the Kong Manager Guide.
+To help secure and govern your environment, Konnect provides the ability to manage authorization with teams.
+You can use Konnect’s predefined teams for a standard set of roles, or create custom teams with any roles you choose.
+Invite users and add them to these teams to manage user access.
+You can also map groups from your existing identity provider into Konnect teams.

 ### Kong Plugins
-Kong Gateway plugins provide advanced functionality to better manage your API and microservices.
-With turnkey capabilities to meet the most challenging use cases, Kong Gateway Enterprise plugins ensure maximum control and minimizes unnecessary overhead.
-Enable features like authentication, rate-limiting, and transformations by enabling Kong Gateway Enterprise plugins through Kong Manager or the Admin API.
-For more information on which plugins are Enterprise-only, see the Kong Hub.
+Kong Konnect plugins provide advanced functionality to better manage your API and microservices.
+With turnkey capabilities to meet the most challenging use cases, Kong Enterprise plugins ensure maximum control and minimizes unnecessary overhead.
+Enable features like authentication, rate-limiting, and transformations by enabling Kong Enterprise plugins.
+For more information on which plugins are Enterprise-only, see the [Kong Hub](https://docs.konghq.com/hub/).

-### Kong Vitals
-Kong Vitals provides useful metrics about the health and performance of your Kong Gateway Enterprise nodes, as well as metrics about the usage of your gateway-proxied APIs.
-You can visually monitor vital signs and pinpoint anomalies in real-time, and use visual API analytics to see exactly how your APIs and Gateway are performing and access key statistics.
-Kong Vitals is part of the Kong Manager UI.
-For more information, see Kong Vitals.

-### Insomnia
-Insomnia enables spec-first development for all REST and GraphQL services.
-With Insomnia, organizations can accelerate design and test workflows using automated testing, direct Git sync, and inspection of all response types.
-Teams of all sizes can use Insomnia to increase development velocity, reduce deployment risk, and increase collaboration.
-For more information, see Insomnia documentation.

 ## Key Concepts and Terminology
-Kong Gateway Enterprise uses common terms for entities and processes that have a specific meaning in context.
+Kong Konnect Enterprise uses common terms for entities and processes that have a specific meaning in context.
 This topic provides a conceptual overview of terms, and how they apply to Kong’s use cases.

 ### Admin
-An Admin is a Kong Gateway user account capable of accessing the Admin API or Kong Manager.
-With RBAC and Workspaces, access can be modified and limited to specific entities.
+An Admin is a Kong Konnect user account capable of accessing the Admin API or Kong Konnect UI.
+With RBAC, access can be modified and limited to specific entities.

 ### Authentication
 Authentication is the process by which a system validates the identity of a user account.
 It is a separate concept from authorization.